CENTER FOR ACADEMIC EXCELLENCE

 You can change a course from the standard A to F grading scheme to the credit/no credit grading option by filling out a form available from the registrar (MC 104).
 The credit/no credit option was created to give students a low-risk way to take courses that interest them outside their major and LSP requirements, and the option doesn’t work well for any other purpose.
 If you change a course to credit/no credit it becomes a free elective, so it can’t be used to fulfill most LSP or major requirements.
 You also can’t repeat the course if you take it using the credit/no credit option.
 It’s important to talk to your advisor about any course you’re thinking about taking credit/no credit so that you avoid common pitfalls.
 For instance, it’s possible to lock yourself out of a major by taking a requirement credit/no credit.
 Find out more about grade policies in the Academic Policies and Procedures section of the online catalog.

 The most important thing to do is to discuss the situation with your instructor and your advisor.
 Is the course salvageable?
 What would be required for you to pass?
-If it looks like you would have to ace the rest of the semester to earn a satisfactory grade, you should be realistic and admit that you are unlikely to be able to turn the course around.
-If it’s prior to the drop deadline, it’s almost always better to drop the course than to ride it out, since a dropped course will not affect your grade point average (but see below about withdrawing after the final drop deadline).
-You can repeat the course if you get an F, but the F will still figure into your GPA.
-There is no dishonor in dropping a class, and there is no particular virtue in embracing failure when you have other options.
+If it looks like you would have to ace the rest of the semester to earn a satisfactory grade, you should be realistic and assess whether you are likely able to turn the course around.
+If you determine you are failing a course, here are some options to improve the situation:

-You can find the deadlines for dropping here, on the Registrar’s website.
+You can find the deadlines for dropping classes on the Registrar’s website here.

 If your withdrawal from all classes is due to a documented health issue, you may appeal to the Academic Standards Committee for a medical withdrawal.
 If your appeal is approved, each of your grades for that semester will be changed to W.